Eremopezus: Systematics

-For the birds of prey, a Paleocene (perhaps even Late Cretaceous) origin seems most likely; the first fossils of the present-day lineages (and some entirely extinct forms) are abundant in Eocene strata of the Holarctic, particularly Europe.
-The falcons seem to have rapidly spread throughout the Americas, where the plesiomorphic caracaras are found.
-The other diurnal raptors, family Accipitridae—by some considered more distinct, as core group of an order Accipitriformes -, apparently diversified eastwards into Asia and eventually into Africa.

-As regards the secretarybird, the genus Pelargopappus occurred at about the same time as E. eocaenus in today's France, separated from the site of Faiyum by more than 1,500 km of the shrinking Tethys Sea.
+The secretarybird is an early-diverging member of Accipitriformes (possibly the earliest if Cathartidae is elevated to order status) and now endemic to Africa alone.
+Its fossil relatives include the genus Pelargopappus, which occurred at about the same time as E. eocaenus in today's France, separated from the site of Faiyum by more than 1,500 km of the shrinking Tethys Sea.
 The Maghreb was closer to Europe however, not more than today's Mediterranean where it is widest, and numerous bird lineages are known to have occurred in Africa as well as in Europe during the Eocene.
 Pelargopappus seems to be an ancient secretarybird, not an ancestor of the living species but not far removed from the last common ancestor either.
 Its remains, and how they differ from secretarybirds, give an idea how the Sagittariidae of that time looked like.
 So even though Pelargopappus has not yet been directly compared to the African fossil in a cladistic analysis, the pronounced differences between Eremopezus and Sagittarius and the biogeography of Pelargopappus suggest that Eremopezus was not especially close to the secretarybird's lineage.
-Thus, even if it belongs with the Falconiformes (or Accipitriformes), it would probably remain in its distinct family.
+Thus, even if Eremopezus belongs within Accipitriformes, it would probably remain in its distinct family.